Nissan Gloria: Sixth generation (430; 1979)

-Seventh generation Y30
+Seventh generation (Y30; 1983)

+Most of the information in this article was translated from the Nissan Gloria article on Japanese Wikipedia at :ja:日産・グロリア.

-June 4, 1983 saw a major restyle of the previous generation for all versions of the Gloria.
+June 22, 1983 saw a major restyle of the previous generation for all versions of the Gloria.
 Sedans used for taxi service utilized four round headlights whereas other versions upgraded to European style halogen headlights.

 The straight-six engine, which had been used for many years, was upgraded to an all new V6-design, called the VG series engine which made its debut in the Cedric/Gloria.
-This was the first, mass production V6 engine built in Japan.
+This was the first mass production V6 engine built in Japan.
 The VG range uses fuel injection rather than carburetors for fuel delivery.
 The VG20ET was turbocharged, for better performance while staying within the Japanese tax parameters for a compact car.
 The twin-carbureted four-cylinder CA20S engine was fitted to the lowest-spec versions (standard, De Luxe).
-This four-cylinder was also available in a version built to run on LPG fuel, meant to be used for taxi service.
+This four-cylinder engine was also available in a version built to run on LPG fuel, meant to be used for taxi service and other professional usage.
 From February 1984 there was also a six-cylinder L20P, which also ran on LPG.
 In June 1984 the powerful 3-litre VG30ET turbo V6 was introduced.

 Trim levels offered were the Brougham, SGL, Grand Edition, GL Grand Edition, GL and the Standard.
 In June 1984 the Brougham VIP appeared as the top level car.
 The Jack Nicklaus special edition, introduced with the previous edition, was a sales success for the company and continued to be offered as a hardtop and only with a turbocharged engine.
-Electronic adaptive self-levelling air suspension also appeared in June 1984.